bergaminiSG/Fastservice-API/Activities.md

 <h2> GET Activities

-`GET /Activities.json` will return the activities executed by a Fastservice user account, from a specified date-time.
+`GET /Activities.json` will return all the activities executed by a Fastservice user account, from a specified date-time.

 ```
     "TicketID": 149087659,